2 Lab culture

 Communication should always be with kindness and respectful of each other’s time.
 General guidelines for various forms of communication are as follows:

-- For most communication about lab-related matters, the PALM Lab uses Slack.
+• For most communication about lab-related matters, the PALM Lab uses Microsoft Teams.

-- Slack can cause a lot of interruption to workflows.
-For this reason, it is not expected for Slack to be open at all times; it is recommended curating (or turning off) notifications to help maintain their focus on work.
-However, Slack should be checked periodically (~twice a day) to ensure no messages are missed.
+• Teams can cause a lot of interruption to workflows.
+For this reason, it is not expected for Teams to be open at all times; it is recommended curating (or turning off) notifications to help maintain their focus on work.
+However, Teams should be checked periodically (~twice a day) to ensure no messages are missed.

-- The PALM Lab is on the free plan of Slack, which means message history is restricted to 90 days.
-As a result, communication in Slack should mostly be one-off in nature (quick questions/brief check-ins/notifications).
+• Communication in Teams may mostly be one-off in nature (quick questions/brief check-ins/notifications).
 Lab members are expected to maintain good organizational and note-taking practices for their projects.

-- Lab members are encouraged to set statuses (e.g. do not disturb, in lab, working from home, on holiday).
-I will also set statuses for a quick sign of his availability (e.g. in office, teaching, etc.).
+• Lab members are encouraged to set statuses (e.g. do not disturb, in lab, working from home, on holiday).
+William will also set statuses for a quick sign of his availability (e.g. in office, teaching, etc.).

 Making mistakes